 Welcome to a guide on the different types of computer users.
-Well, my short answer to this guide will actually be – There are a million different kinds of people in the world, and also a million different kinds of computer users.
+Well, there are a million different kinds of people in the world, and also a million different kinds of computer users.
 Actually, there are no “official international classifications” of the types of computer users.

 TABLE OF CONTENTS